cmi fpe ltd Directors report

 PROCEEDING UNDER INSOLVENCY AND BANKRUPTCY CODE, 2016

-The Company has not filed any application, or no proceeding is pending against the Company under the Insolvency and Bankruptcy Code, 2016 during the financial year 2022-23.
+The Company has not filed any application, or no proceeding is pending against the Company under the Insolvency and Bankruptcy Code, 2016 during the nine months period ended December 31, 2023.

 INVESTOR EDUCATION AND PROTECTION FUND (IEPF)

-Authority (Accounting, Audit, Transfer and Refund) Rules, 2016 ("IEPF Rules") as amended, read with the relevant circulars and amendments thereto, all unpaid or unclaimed dividends which were required to be transferred by the Company to the IEPF were transferred to IEPF
+Pursuant to the provisions of Section 124 of the Act, Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016 ("IEPF Rules") as amended, read with the relevant circulars and amendments thereto, the amount of dividend remaining unpaid or unclaimed for a period of 7 (seven) years from the due date is required to be transferred by the Company to the IEPF constituted by the Central Government.

 PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS

-During the year under review, your Company has not provided any loan or guarantee or made investments covered under the provisions of Section 186 of the Act and Schedule V of the Listing Regulations.
+During the period under review, the Company has not provided any loan or guarantee or made investments covered under the provisions of Section 186 of the Act and Schedule V of the Listing Regulations.

 CORPORATE SOCIAL RESPONSIBILITY INITIATIVES